rforge/stacomir/pkg/stacomir/README.md

 at the Arzal dam in the
 Vilaine river (France).
-We are evaluating the migration of all stages of eel (glass eel CIV, yellow eel AGJ and silver eel AGJ).
+We are evaluating the migration of all stages of eel (glass eel CIV, yellow eel AGJ and silver eel AGG).
 Glass
 eel and yellow eel migrate to the watershed while silver eel are migrating back